pserdarakin/pserdarakin/README.md

 - 📚 Continuously learning: Whether it's coding on the bus or reading tech books, I'm always enhancing my skills.
 - ♟️ Chess enthusiast: With a 1400 rating on chess.com, I enjoy sharpening my strategic thinking.
 - 🌍 Multilingual: Fluent in English, German, Turkish, and Kurdish.
-- 🎓 Educated in both Mechanical Engineering and Computer Science.
+- 🎓 Educated in both Computer Science and Mechanical Engineering.

 ## 📫 Contact Me